 - • Applications and accompanying photos, sketches and/or drawings can also be submitted electronically to firstname.lastname@example.org.

-- • The deadline for submitting applications is one week before a scheduled Preservation Board meeting.
-From May through September, the Preservation Board meets every two weeks.
+- • The deadline for submitting applications is at least 9 days prior to a scheduled Preservation Board meeting.

 - Step 4